Benjamin-Cadell/ACID_v2/docs/using_ACID.rst

    error = spec_file[2].data        # Spectral Flux Errors
    sn = spec_file[3].data           # SN of Spectrum

-   linelist = './example_linelist.txt' # Insert path to line list
+   linelist = 'example_linelist.txt' # Insert path to line list

-The stellar line list can be obtained from VALD_ using their 'Extract Stellar' feature.
+The stellar line list can also be obtained from VALD_ using their 'Extract Stellar' feature.
 You should input stellar parameters that correspond to your object and ensure that the wavelength range input covers the entire wavelength range of your spectrum.
 The detection threshold input to VALD must be less than 1/(3*SN) where SN is the signal-to-noise of the spectrum.

 .. _VALD: http://vald.astro.uu.se/